gyanko01/capstone/README.md

    ## Week 24: Week of Feb.
 12
 - Fails of the week
-- Dataset is not covering all the possible states- qtable is producing a lot of 0 values because of not all states being present in the dataset
+- Dataset is not covering all the possible states- qtable is producing a lot of 0 values because of missing states in the dataset
 - Mostly selected action is  # 5  and # 7
 - The transition to another state is not working , agent taking flat steps per episode
 - Agent is not visiting all the states